 - Sew an edge stitch across this back piece from one side seam to the other.

-All that is left is to embellish and enjoy!
+All that is left is to embellish and enjoy your Christmas craft!
 I like to add pom poms to mine, but you could also add name tags, tassels or anything else your heart desires!

-I hope you enjoy making them as much as I did!
+I hope you enjoy making your quilted Christmas stocking as much as I did!
 Please tag me if you share them on social media @amerooniedesigns on both Instagram and Facebook and use the hashtag #jellyrollstockings if you do!!

 Happy Holidays friends!